+We discretize \eqref{eq:adv} and following the steps discussed in Section~\ref{sec:discretization}, we obtain the following system of ODEs:

-We derive semi-discrete stability estimates of type \eqref{eq:intro:stabilityestimate_conceptual} for the PDE discretization given in \eqref{eq:methods:advection_system}, where the cardinal basis functions $\Psi_i$, $i=1,..,N$ are constructed using three RBF methods: Kansa's method described in Section \ref{sec:methods:rbfKansa}, RBF-PUM described in Section \ref{sec:methods:rbfpum} and the RBF-FD method described in Section \ref{sec:methods:rbffd}.
+In this section, we derive semi-discrete $\ell_2$-stability estimates for the PDE discretization given in \eqref{eq:adv}, where the cardinal basis functions $\Psi_i$, $i=1,..,N$, are constructed using three RBF methods: Kansa's method described in Section \ref{sec:methods:rbfKansa}, RBF-PUM described in Section \ref{sec:methods:rbfpum} and the RBF-FD method described in Section \ref{sec:methods:rbffd}.